team295/2018Season/README.md

 * `git push -f`

 ## Merge your changes to master on github.com
-###Before merrging your changes always run the rebase steps!!!!
+###Before merging your changes always run the rebase steps!!!!
 Before
 (Also, do this anytime you need to get the latest code from Github)
 * Retrieve all changes from github (to origin/master)
 * `git checkout master`